What is Content Marketing?

 Content marketing is the reason that most of us associate a tyre company with high-end dining.
 That’s right, we’re talking about Michelin.
 One of the earliest, and most successful, content marketing examples, the Michelin Guide simply started as a free publication that the Michelin brothers offered their customers.

 The initial issues offered all kinds of information from maps, accommodation options, to instructions on how to change a tyre.
 The aim was to encourage people to get into their cars and discover more of the world around them.
-Fast-forward 120 years to 2020, and the Michelin guide has not only sold 30 million copies, but it’s also considered to be equivalent to winning a Nobel Prize in the restaurant world.
+Today, fast-forward 120 years, and the Michelin guide has not only sold 30 million copies, but it’s also considered to be equivalent to winning a Nobel Prize in the restaurant world.

 Also consider Blendtec.
 The brand’s biggest USP was the quality of its blenders.
 Pretty meh.
 Would we watch a video where a Blendtec blender is making a regular smoothie?
 Probably not.
 Would we watch a video where a Blendtec blender crushes an iPhone?
 Um, YES.

 That’s right.
 Blendtec perfected viral online content marketing with its ‘Will it Blend’ video series, and the YouTube channel is alive and thriving with over 800,000 subscribers.
 Best of all, this video series resulted in a 700% increase in sales for the company!
 So who says content marketing doesn’t show conversions?

 What Types of Content Marketing Are Out There?

 Today, content marketing makes up an important part of your digital marketing strategy.
 Content marketing can take many forms.
 Here are a few broad and popular examples to help give you ideas:

 Today, a social media presence is no longer an option.
 Businesses need to reach their customers and social media provides the best way.
 With the variety of networks available, social media content can take many forms, from creatives, photographs, and videos to stories and live interactions.

 2. Blog Content Marketing